John-Cavalcanti/Angular-BuzzFeed-Clone/README.md

 ## How to run

+If you do not have Angular-cli installed follow this tutorial to get it : [Angular-cli](https://angular.io/guide/setup-local)

 Inside this directory run `cd web-app` to open the front end project directory.

 Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.